marvinody/fumology/content/posts/custom-fumo-making/index.md

 date: 2024-03-29T01:42:19-04:00
 draft: false
 tags: [diy, custom, protofumo, fumology]
-summary: "The story of a Cirno falling down and floating through a river."
+summary: "A collection of custom plush making tidbits from our community and beyond."

 ---